 All of that is true.

-Parenting isn’t about finding the right way or reaching a destination.
+Parenting young adults isn’t about finding the right way or reaching a destination.
 It’s about love.
 Love for our children and love for ourselves.

 And love doesn’t fit into neat categories or levels.
 It is honest, illogical, raw, maddening, heart-breaking and pure.